pmary/data-structure-in-javascript/README.md

 In this section, we will review the basis of this programming language.
 If you are new to JavaScript or need more information, don't hesitate to consult a resource such as the dedicated section on the  [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/JavaScript).
 The goal is to familiarize yourself with the language and reinforce the central concepts.

+# 1.8 Setup your environment

-# 1.8 Getting Started with Data
+# 1.9 Getting Started with Data
 JavaScript is object-oriented to the core.
 It means that data is the focal point of the problem-solving process.
 This is also a prototype-based language and contains no class statement, such as is found in C++ or Java.

 > In JavaScript we don't have to define the type of a variable.
 This type is deducted from the value stored and may change as the program is running.
 It is said that JavaScript is a **dynamically** typed language.
 Other languages like C or Java required the definition of variable types.
 This is called **static** typing.

-## 1.8.1 Built-in Data Types
+## 1.9.1 Built-in Data Types
 According to the latest ECMAScript release, these are the seven data types:
 - String
 - Number